tsypuk/multicloud-diagrams/docs/docs/extra.md

 ---
 layout: default
-title: DRAWIO How-To
+title: DRAWIO How-to
-nav_order: 4
+nav_order: 6
 date: 2023-08-07
 ---

-# DRAWIO How To
+# DRAWIO How-to
 {: .no_toc }

 Draw.io has gained widespread popularity as an extensively used editor and file format.
 Apart from the standard web browser version, it offers various other scenarios for usage, which include: